-Join Taz Tally for an in-depth discussion in this video Using the exercise files, part of Color Correction in Lightroom.
+Join Taz Tally for an in-depth discussion in this video Using the exercise files, part of Lightroom: Color Correction.

 If you are a premium member of Lynda.com, you have access to the exercise files used throughout this title.
 You can download these files and place them on your Desktop just as you see I have done here.
 There'll be an Exercise Files folder, which are broken into five chapters, and in each of these chapters you'll see all of the images that you will use in Lightroom for color correction.
 We'll access all these images through Lightroom throughout the course.
 And if you're kind of new to Lightroom, you might want to refer to the Lightroom essentials course.
 Which gives you a complete description on how to import images into Lightroom.